npomfret/crypto-exchange-metadata/README.md

 _Order types_: market / limit / hidden / stop loss etc

-_Tick size_: some exchanges have certain markets where only specific price increments (known as a tick size or lot size) are valid

 _Fee discounts_: these are relative to the user's exchange account.
 They can usually be got via the an API call, or calculated programmatically.

 _Symbol translations_: each exchange uses its own symbols for both currencies and markets.
 Mapping between these is not the goal of this project.